mysticetus-inc/dotcom/site/content/download/_index.md

 {{% components/section-container %}}
 **Contact us for a sample template to get your project going**
-Getting your template file correct is important and can be tricky to get right from scratch.
-We have many examples where one will meet your needs.
-Save yourself time, email us for your starting point and a tutorial.
+Mysticetus data collection requires a "template" to structure your data.
+Getting your template file correct is important and can be tricky.
+We have many examples that will likely meet your needs.
+Save yourself time and speed up your learning curve; email us for a starting point to work from plus a tutorial.
 You know the email alias - Infoatmystecetusdotcom
 {{% components/section-container %}}

 {{< components/page-line >}}